flic/node-red-contrib-hal/README.md

 # node-red-contrib-hal [![npm version](https://badge.fury.io/js/node-red-contrib-hal.svg)](https://badge.fury.io/js/node-red-contrib-hal)
 A set of nodes to help with basic home automation logic.

 **Note:** Breaking changes between 0.x and 1.x!
-The Topic filter value on all Item nodes and Event nodes that use trigger "is updated" needs to be manually updated.
+The Topic filter value on all Item nodes and Item value on Event nodes needs to be manually updated.

 ## Install
 ```bash